 As you can see from the date stamps, Paul’s article was published within 24 hours of our above email exchange, and was followed by widespread discussion across the manosphere regarding the pros and cons of the new phrase.
 The rest as they say is history, and the phrase Men’s Human Rights Movement is now used widely.

-With the dated email exchange above, and the inaugural MHRM articles which first promoted the MHRM, the history of the phrase is clarified.
+With the dated email exchange above, and the inaugural MHRM articles which first promoted the MHRM phrase, the history of the phrase is clarified.
 While I wouldn’t necessarily be surprised to learn that someone used the phrase before this time, a search of the internet revealed nothing with earlier dates.

 As an aside, those who like and use the MHRM phrase might like to check out the following free-use human rights logo.
 The symbol, which is part bird and part hand (see directly below), is internationally recognized and can be used on blogs and printed materials promote human rights status of many men’s issues.